What is Positive Action?

 What is our current area of focus?

-We are currently encouraging applications from women and those who identify as BAME.
-We would also like to hear from those who live in rural areas across the force and who would like to work away from cities and towns.
+We are currently encouraging applications from women and those who identify as Black, Asian and minority ethnic.
 It takes a great deal of people from different backgrounds and with diverse skills and experiences to serve the force area effectively.

 Want to find out more about our Positive Action support?

 Register your interest below by contacting the Positive Action team by email.
-Make sure you share your name, the local authority area where you live and whether you are female, BAME and/or living and wanting to work in a rural area.
+Make sure you share your name, the local authority area where you live and whether you are female, Black, Asian and minority ethnic so we can share details about our events with you.